NextGeoss/ckanext-nextgeossharvest/README.md

 5. Select `Manual` from the frequency options.
 6. Run the harvester.
 It will programmatically create datasets.

+## <a name="harvesting-coldregions"></a>Harvesting Cold Regions pilot outputs
+The Cold Regions harvester harvests the NERSC pilot outputs for the following collections:

+    1. Sentinel-1 HH/HV based ice/water classification

+### <a name="coldregions-settings"></a>Run Cold Regions Harvester
+This harvester only runs once and it will collect all the cold regions datasets (static data).
+In the command line run:
+$ python coldregions.py "http://thredds.nersc.no/thredds/catalog/nextgeoss/Svalbard_classification_2018/catalog.xml" <destination_ckan_URL> <destination_ckan_apikey> "nersc"

 ## <a name="develop"></a>Developing new harvesters
 ### <a name="basicworkflow"></a>The basic harvester workflow